How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Screwdrivers

-• Flathead Screwdriver: Great for screws with a single slot, this type gives you a solid grip for turning.
+• Flathead Screwdriver: Ideal for single-slotted screws, providing a solid grip for turning.

-• Phillips Screwdriver: Made for cross-shaped Phillips screw heads, this screwdriver has better contact points and more torque than flatheads.
+• Phillips Screwdriver: Designed for cross-shaped Phillips screws, offering better contact and more torque than flatheads.

-• Star (Torx) Screwdriver: Designed for screws with a star pattern, Torx screwdrivers are often used in cars and electronics.
+• Star (Torx) Screwdriver: Used for star-patterned screws, often found in cars and electronics.

 Pliers